aiotsir/AI_Personalized_Learning/README.md

-#
+# Real-Time Learner Profiler and a State-Aware Socratic Math Tutor

-(An AI-Powered Socratic Tutor for Personalized Math Education) A project submitted for the Minor in AI program at IIT Ropar.
+(An AI-Powered Socratic Tutor for Personalized Math Education)

+A project submitted for the Minor in AI program at IIT Ropar.
-Live Demo
-[Link to your deployed Streamlit Community Cloud application will go here]

 1. Project Overview
-EULER is an end-to-end prototype of an adaptive learning system designed to address the limitations of one-size-fits-all education.
+   This is an end-to-end prototype of an adaptive learning system designed to address the limitations of one-size-fits-all education.
 The system leverages a dual-AI architecture to create a personalized and interactive mathematics quiz experience for middle school students (Grades 6-8).
 The core innovation is the integration of two custom-trained neural networks:
  * A Learner Profiler (GRU Model) that analyzes a student's behavior in real-time to infer their cognitive-affective state (e.g., CONCENTRATING, BORED, GAMING).
  * A Socratic Tutor (Fine-Tuned LLM) that takes the profiler's inference as input and generates intelligent, pedagogical feedback, guiding students to discover knowledge for themselves rather than simply providing answers.
 This project demonstrates a complete cycle of data analysis, model training, fine-tuning, and deployment, culminating in a functional web application that serves as a powerful proof-of-concept for the future of AI in personalized education.
 2. System Architecture
 The application is built on a two-component AI architecture that works in a continuous, real-time feedback loop.
-[A simple diagram showing: Student Interaction -> Learner Profiler -> Inferred State -> Socratic Tutor -> Socratic Feedback -> Student Interaction]
-Component 1: The Learner Profiler
+[Student Interaction -> Learner Profiler -> Inferred State -> Socratic Tutor -> Socratic Feedback -> Student Interaction] Component 1: The Learner Profiler
  * Model: A Gated Recurrent Unit (GRU) sequential model, built with PyTorch.
  * Training Data: The 2017 ASSISTments dataset, containing millions of real-world student interactions.